There are only five things you need to do to stop stress eating.

-Stress eating can be the motivator for reconnecting with someone, a memory, thought or feeling.
+Stress eating can motivate reconnecting with someone, a memory, thought, or feeling.

 If you’re craving a specific food, ask yourself, is it the memory or person you want to connect with?

-Is the food a way to make it happen or would you get your needs met by a conversation, planning a visit, making dinner plans with a friend or family member?
+Is the food a way to make it happen, or would you get your needs met by a conversation, planning a visit, or making dinner plans with a friend or family member?

 Stress eating is the pathway to the relationship you want to experience.
-The problem is that the stress eating can’t help you connect in the way you want or need to connect either with others or yourself.
+The problem is that stress eating can’t help you connect how you want or need to communicate with others or yourself.

 Increasing your awareness of stress eating and the feelings that led you there is the way to move toward what you need.
 Awareness can help you refocus from the food obsession to the relationship and you can get your needs met.

-These five actions will move you so much further down the road to what you want, so that you can stop stress eating than any diet ever could.
+These five actions will move you further down the road to what you want so you can stop stress eating more than any diet ever could.
 You have the answers you need right inside you.
-My hope is that the tools above will help you discover them!
+I hope that the tools above will help you discover them!